astropy/astropy/docs/time/index.rst

 Time and Dates (`astropy.time`)
 ****************************************************

+.. |Quantity| replace:: :class:`~astropy.units.quantity.Quantity`
+.. |Longitude| replace:: :class:`~astropy.coordinates.angles.Longitude`
+.. |Latitude| replace:: :class:`~astropy.coordinates.angles.Latitude`

 Introduction
 ============

 The `astropy.time` package provides functionality for manipulating times and dates.
-Specific emphasis is placed on supporting time scales (e.g. UTC, TAI, UT1) and time representations (e.g. JD, MJD, ISO 8601) that are used in astronomy.
+Specific emphasis is placed on supporting time scales (e.g. UTC, TAI, UT1, TDB) and time representations (e.g. JD, MJD, ISO 8601) that are used in astronomy and required to calculate, e.g., sidereal times and barycentric corrections.
-It uses Cython to wrap the C language `ERFA`_ time and calendar routines.
-All time scale conversions are done by Cython vectorized versions of the `ERFA`_ routines and are fast and memory efficient.
+It uses Cython to wrap the C language `ERFA`_ time and calendar routines, using a fast and memory efficient vectorization scheme.

 All time manipulations and arithmetic operations are done internally using two 64-bit floats to represent time.
 Floating point algorithms from [#]_ are used so